 Capstone module (Term 3):

-This includes academic essays, research activities, reports, presentations, reflective reports, panel critiques, interviews, group work, material outcomes and live projects.
+This includes essays, research activities, reports, presentations, reflective reports, panel critiques, interviews, group work, material outcomes and live projects.
 Alternative assessments are provided where possible for students with a registered disability.

 You will also engage in self-assessment and peer assessment.